openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_NCF_From_Tensorflow.md

 ```
 where `rating/BiasAdd` is an output node.

- 3. Convert the model to IR.
+ 3. Convert the model to the OpenVINO format.
 If you look at your frozen model, you can see that
 it has one input that is split into four `ResourceGather` layers.
 (Click image to zoom in.)

 ![NCF model beginning](../../../img/NCF_start.png)